 The ternary constraint models political power as a zero-sum allocation across three modes: Liberty (distributed power with institutional constraints), Tyranny (concentrated power), and Chaos (fragmented/contested power).
 The constraint holds definitionally when T is computed as the residual (T = 100 − L − C), which the author acknowledges as a measurement limitation rather than an independent empirical confirmation.
 L is measured via Freedom House aggregate scores and C via the Fragile States Index.
 Future work should develop independent T measures (e.g., executive concentration indices) to test the constraint empirically.

-STAGE 5: ELECTORAL AUTOCRACY
+STAGE 5: ELECTORAL AUTOCRACY (PTI-ASSIGNED)

 Elections exist but cannot produce alternation · Opposition legal but cannot win · Courts captured · Media controlled